 Lincoln Property JV Acquires NYC Office Building

-Lincoln Property Company and global mid-sized asset management platform Cross Oceans Partners have acquired the leasehold interest of 470 Vanderbilt Ave., a 650,000-square-foot office building in New York City.
+Lincoln Property Co. and global mid-sized asset management platform Cross Oceans Partners have acquired the leasehold interest of 470 Vanderbilt Ave., a 650,000-square-foot office building in New York City.
 RXR Realty previously owned the property, according to Yardi Research Data.

-The same source indicates that RXR Realty purchased the Brooklyn building over a decade ago for $194.5 million or $299.23 per square foot.
-The acquisition marked RXR’s first property in Brooklyn, Commercial Property Executive reported at the time.
-The building was converted back to an office property in 2012, after being used as a data center in 2001.
-A cosmetic renovation was completed at 470 Vanderbilt Ave. in 2014, the same source shows.
+The same source indicates that RXR Realty purchased the Brooklyn asset over a decade ago for $194.5 million or $299.23 per square foot.
+The acquisition marked the firm’s first property in Brooklyn, Commercial Property Executive reported at the time.

 READ ALSO: Office Tenants Closer to Getting Hybrid Right